 Since not adhering to disclosure laws can be costly, rely on a trusted real estate agent to advise you on what does and does not need to be disclosed or if conducting a pre-sale inspection is in your best interest.
 Clever Partner Agents are top-rated real estate agents who are experts in their local markets.
 They come from major brands and regional brokerages — like Keller Williams and Century 21 — and can help you sell your Washington, D.C. home quickly, and adhere to all the disclosure laws for the area.

-Additionally, Partner Agents offer the same full service as other agents but have agreed to work for a flat listing fee of $3,000, or 1% if your home sells for more than $350,000.
+Additionally, Partner Agents offer the same full service as other agents but have agreed to work for just 1.5%.
 This means the same quality service of other agents but more money in your pocket.